ashvardanian/extrapolaTED/README.md

 Embark on a technological odyssey encompassing retrieval, embedding, story and image generation:

-- **USearch**: Spearheaded by Ash Vardanian, USearch is our go-to technology for efficient and precise retrieval of relevant data from our expansive datasets.
+- **[USearch](https://github.com/unum-cloud/usearch)** is our go-to technology for efficient and precise retrieval of relevant data from our expansive datasets.
-- **UForm**: Also a brainchild of Ash Vardanian, UForm takes charge of image embeddings, making visual content more accessible and meaningful.
+- **[UForm](https://github.com/unum-cloud/uform)** takes charge of image embeddings, making visual content more accessible and meaningful.
-- **Wordware**: Orchestrated by Robert Chandler, Wordware facilitates multi-step API calls, streamlining the integration of different technologies into a cohesive workflow.
+- **[Wordware](https://wordware.ai)** facilitates multi-step API calls, streamlining the integration of different technologies into a cohesive workflow.
 - **ChatGPT**: A cornerstone in our story generation pipeline, ChatGPT transforms raw data into engaging narratives, bringing topics to life.
 - **Dall-E 3**: When it comes to image generation, Dall-E 3 steps in to create captivating visuals that resonate with the generated content.
 - **ElevenLabs API**: Leveraged for voice synthesis, ElevenLabs breathes life into our content, making the learning experience more immersive.

 ## :hammer_and_wrench: Setup

-Get started with ExtrapolaTED in a breeze:
+Get started with extrapolaTED in a breeze:

 1. **Environment Setup**:
    - Using Anaconda:
      ```sh
      conda env create -f conda.yml
-     conda activate ExtrapolaTED
+     conda activate extrapolaTED
      ```
    - Or manually with PIP:
      ```sh